tjohnson314/sql-docs/azure-sql/managed-instance/transact-sql-tsql-differences-sql-server.md

 - `CREATE REMOTE SERVICE BINDING`isn't supported.

-Service broker is enabled by default and can't be disabled.
+Service broker is enabled by default for newly created databases and can't be disabled.
+Service broker state for restored/migrated databases is inherited from the source database and can't be changed.
 The following ALTER DATABASE options aren't supported:

 - `ENABLE_BROKER`
 - `DISABLE_BROKER`